 The drow have the ability to call upon their goddess, Serendi, to ask her protection.
 Doing so hardens shadow around their bodies, giving them a strong on-demand armor against casted magics.
 It will decay as magic destroys it.
 They can cast no magic of their own while this armor is in place.

-Known by many as 'grey dwarves', the duergar are the heart of commerce and construction within the Underkin.
+Known by many as 'Dwarves', the Duergar are the heart of commerce and construction within the Underkin.
 When the Fae abandoned the Underground, it was the duergar who upkept the tunnels and structures the Underkin called their home.
 This was a somewhat natural progression for them, for it believed that many of them are descended from the original workers used to build those structures anyway.
 However, most of the Duergar believe themselves the descendants of a fallen version of Vulcan, god of metalworking and volcanoes.
 Their home city, Vulcanar, was built within a long dormant volcano, but was destroyed by the Fae during the days of the Red Haze.
 Since then, they've mostly congregated in their many mining outposts across the world.
 Almost invariably, if a human mine ever caved in, it's because it was found by the duergar and "reclaimed".
 The duergar are a proud people, and their ability at craftsmanship nigh-unparalleled on Earth.

 The duergar are completely immune to fire and heat based attacks.
 They also have the ability to harden their skin like metal, armoring themselves against physical attacks, though not against magical ones.
 Like with the drow ability, this shielding will eventually crack and become useless the more it is pounded.
 Re-casting takes several combat rounds.